Purpose of grant

 - long day care (unless there is no unmet demand in the local area)

 - allied health services for early years (e.g. early childhood intervention services)

 - provide flexible, multi-purpose spaces and other services that meet the needs of the local community, including one or more of the following services:

 - family day care program coordination

 - outside school hours care

-Integrated Children’s Centres must be completed within 24 months of the execution of the Common Funding Agreement (CFA) or as otherwise agreed with DET.
-All Common Funding Agreements must be signed no later than 8 weeks following official notification of a successful grant application.
+Integrated children’s centres must be completed and acquitted within 24 months of executing the funding agreement.
+Funding agreements must be signed no later than eight weeks following official notification of a successful grant application.

-In cases where a project is delayed for an unreasonable length of time, or where substantive changes to scope are made after funding has been approved, DET reserves the right to cancel the grant and, if applicable, recoup any payments that have already been provided.
+In cases where a project is delayed for an unreasonable length of time, or where substantive changes to scope are made after funding has been approved, the Department reserves the right to cancel the grant and, if applicable, recoup any payments that have already been provided.